tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

 integration.
 You are encouraged to take a look at articles in advanced section to spice up your work:

   * [URL Filtering (URL Sandbox)](:apps/url-filtering.html):
-    Decide which urls are opened in a default web browser instead of Nuvola Player.
+    Decide which urls are opened in a default web browser instead of Nuvola Apps.
   * [Configuration and session storage](:apps/configuration-and-session-storage.html):
-    Nuvola Player 3 allows service integrations to store both a persistent configuration and a temporary session information.
+    Nuvola Runtime allows service integrations to store both a persistent configuration and a temporary session information.
   * [Initialization and Preferences Forms](:apps/initialization-and-preferences-forms.html):
     These forms are useful when you need to get user input.
   * [Web apps with a variable home page URL](:apps/variable-home-page-url.html):